wexeis/Documentation/01_General/02_Setup/03_Git/git-basics-trial.md

 We recommend you to read more about these good practices before starting. [here is a useful link](https://github.com/trein/dev-best-practices/wiki/Git-Commit-Best-Practices)

-#### Submission folder
+#### Submission
-Open the submission folder you have cloned earlier. locate Exercises/git-trial.

-You can now start editing/working on the *markdown-cv.md* file.
+Clone the Git-Trial repository.
+You will be submitting it as discussed in Git Basics 2

 ## Tasks